-I aim to make sure all of our conversations remain professional but still approachable so they feel comfortable coming to me when needed.
+I aim to make sure all of our conversations remain school counseling curriculum but still approachable so they feel comfortable coming to me when needed.
 Additionally, being mindful of how I come across in both verbal and nonverbal communication assists in establishing this rapport as well.

 It is vital for a school counselor to take time getting to know their students on an individual level so we can more effectively serve them.
 Taking part in activities such as lunchroom visits or attending extracurriculars are great opportunities for advancing these relationships while also setting expectations around confidentiality which encourages open dialogue during meetings.